Planning and Zoning Board Meeting

 William Price, III

-Chairman Randy Iaboni called the meeting to order at 5:45 p.m.
-Chairman Iaboni by-passed the moment of silence and the Pledge of Allegiance.
-Roll call revealed all Board members were present.
-There were no guests in the room or on Zoom intending to address the Planning and Zoning Board.
+Chairman Randy Iaboni called the meeting to order at 5:45 p.m., followed by a moment of silence and the Pledge of Allegiance.
+Roll call showed only Paul Marchese was absent, as he had submitted his resignation May 11, 2022.
+All people intending to address the Planning and Zoning Board were duly sworn.

 1. PLANNING & ZONING BOARD AGENDA APPROVAL

-MOTION: Mr. Price moved, Mr. Moore seconded, and the motion carried 5-0 to approve the January 20, 2022 Agenda.
+MOTION: Mr. Price moved, Mr. Moore seconded, and the motion carried 4-0 to approve the May 19, 2022 Agenda as written.

 2. APPROVAL OF MEETING MINUTES